-Italy in the 20's gives us another example of large-scale stay-in strike action.
+I TALY IN 1920 gives us another example of large-scale stay-in strike action.
 This, too, began in the engineering factories.
 The Italian engineering employers had demanded a substantial reduction of wages and, meeting refusal, decided on a lock-out.
-The engineering workers, with a strong Syndicalist minority, decided to minority, decided to use the chief Syndicalist weapon.
-Telephone and telegraph wires hummed, couriers and motorcyclists sped through the night and, in one swift, co-ordinated action, the metal factories were seized by the workers.
+The engineering workers, with a strong Syndicalist minority, decided to use the chief Syndicalist weapon.
+Telephone and telegraph wires hummed, couriers and motor-cyclists sped through the night and, in one swift, co-ordinated action, the metal factories were seized by the workers.